moderntribe/panel-builder/readme.md

 ## Support

-Usage of SquareOne is not actively supported by Modern Tribe outside of client contracts.
+Usage of Panel Builder is not actively supported by Modern Tribe outside of client contracts.
 Pull requests and suggestions are welcome and will be addressed based on business need.